alon-sp/flib/readme.md

 # Funcbro Library (flib)

-Flib is a Flow Based Programming (FBP) inspired and portable C library for interactive application.
+Flib is a library intended for interactive computer graphics and IOT.

 This library is currently under active development.